Chance-Constrained Multiple-Choice Knapsack Problem: Model, Algorithms, and Applications: Data-driven adaptive local search

 \subsection{Local Search Framework}

-Based on the previously data-driven solution evaluation method and surrogate weight design, we now introduce the overall algorithmic framework of DDALS.
-Local search is a widely used heuristic search framework for efficiently solving various combinatorial optimization problems \cite{hifi2006reactive,9877844}.
-Thus, our algorithm adopts the framework of local search algorithm, which can adaptively jump between small and large regions, achieving efficient search for solutions.
-The block diagram of DDALS shown in Figure \ref{fig:Flow_Diagram} .
-DDALS is composed of the following five components: constructive procedure (CP) for solution initialization, a local swap search (LSS) operator for improving the current solution, a degradation (Degrade) operator for escaping local optima, and a further swap search (FSS) operator for searching in a larger feasible region.
-Since limited sample data cannot exactly reflect the true distribution, we additionally incorporate a solution feasibility enhancement (SFE) to improve the feasibility of the output.
+Local search is a widely used heuristic search framework for solving various combinatorial optimization problems \cite{hifi2006reactive,9877844}.
+We integrate local search with data-driven evaluation approach and surrogate weight design, leading to DDALS.
+The block diagram is illustrated in Figure \ref{fig:Flow_Diagram}.
+DDALS comprises five components: constructive procedure (CP) for solution initialization, a local swap search (LSS) operator for improving the current solution, a degradation (Degrade) operator for escaping local optima, and a further swap search (FSS) operator for searching in a larger region.
+Considering that limited sample data can not precisely mirror the true distribution, we additionally incorporate a solution feasibility enhancement (SFE) to enhance the feasibility of the output solutions.

 Algorithm \ref{alg:frameworkofDDALS} illustrates the framework of DDALS.
-The inputs of DDALS include the benchmark, maximum iteration times $MaxIter$, and a user-defined weighting factor $\lambda$.
-We first initialize the solution $S_{cp}$ using CP (line 1), then iteratively improve the quality of solutions.
-At iteration $t$, LSS attempts to obtain a better feasible solution by operating on $S_t$ (line 3).
-If LSS finds an improvement, the optimal solution $S^*$ is updated (line 4-5).
-The current solution $S_t$ will be degraded by randomly selecting an item for replacement to escape a local optimum (line 6).
-After iterations end, FSS is employed on $S_{opt}$ to search for a better solution (line 8).
-The final solution $S_{opt}$ will be output by SFE.
+The inputs for DDALS include the problem instances, maximum iteration times $MaxIter$, and a pre-defined weighting factor $\lambda$.
+DDALS first initializes the solution $S_{cp}$ using CP (line 1) and iteratively enhances the quality of solutions.
+At iteration $t$, LSS attempts to improve the feasible solution by operating on $S_t$ (line 3).
+If LSS identifies an improvement, it updates the optimal solution $S^*$ (lines 4-5).
+The current solution $S_t$ is degraded by randomly selecting an item for replacement to escape a local optimum (line 6).
+Once iterations end, FSS is applied to search for a better solution (line 8).
+The final solution $S_{opt}$ is output by SFE.
+The detailed designs of these components are list as follows: